HerschaLo/HerschaLo/README.md

 # Who I am

-Hey there, I'm Stephen Le, a Grade 12 student from Canada that's interested in front-end web development with Javascript, HTML, and CSS.
-I specialize in using React and Firebase and I'm always looking for opportunities to hone my skills.
-Currently, I'm working on my <a href="https://github.com/HerschaLo/Monitor">productivity chrome extension</a>.
+I'm a highly-driven student who's always looking for opportunities to sharpen my programming skills and help others along the way.
+I focus on web development, with an emphasis on developing a fullstack skillset.
+For frontend, I mainly use React.js, though I'm also familiar with vanilla HTML, CSS, and Javascript.
+For backend, I'm proficient with Firebase Firestore, Authentication, and Storage.
+I'm also proficient with MongoDB, Express, testing with Mocha and Chai, NodeJS, and Typescript.
+My latest project is my <a href="[https://github.com/HerschaLo/Monitor](https://github.com/HerschaLo/GridFS-file-tree-manager)">GridFS-file-tree-manager package</a>.

 # Technologies & Tools
 ![](https://img.shields.io/badge/-ReactJS-202020?logo=react)